 Dethatching can be incredibly stressful on a lawn and may pull up large amounts of grass along with the thatch.
 If your lawn is dying because of thick thatch, dethatching may be your only option.
-However, after a significant dethatching process, you will need to repair your lawn.
+However, you will need to repair your lawn after a significant dethatching process.
 This may mean overseeding or even laying down new sod.

 It is also a good idea to test your soil every three to four years to determine its pH and calibrate how much nitrogen fertilizer you need to give your lawn.
 By maintaining a healthy pH, you provide the microbes in the soil the best chance at keeping down thatch.
 And avoiding over-fertilizing will also help prevent thatch buildup.

 Finally, adding hummus or other high-quality organic material to your lawn is a great way to introduce more of the helpful microbes that break down thatch and keep it from getting out of hand.

 After dethatching your lawn, it’s important to take care of it properly to ensure that the thatch doesn’t come back.
 Here are a few tips: